stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-The texture coordinates are a simple array constructed from the pre-defined quad coordinates defined by the `Coordinate2D` class.
+The texture coordinates are a simple array constructed from the pre-defined quad in the `Coordinate2D` class.

 ```java
 private static final Coordinate2D[] QUAD = Coordinate2D.QUAD.toArray(Coordinate2D[]::new);